bartosz25/stream-the-word-workshop-ndc-porto-2024/apache-flink/04-triggers/README.md

 d={"visit_id": 11, "event_time": "2024-10-06T10:08:00.000+00:00", "browser": "Safari"}
 ```

-The consumer should emit any window as none of the created ones hasn't crossed the watermark yet.
+The consumer shouldn't emit any window as none of the created ones hasn't crossed the watermark yet.

 7. Send the next batch of records:
 ```